TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </p>

 <p>
-    But no additional l<a href=”https://www.investopedia.com/terms/l/leverage.asp” target=”_blank”>leverage</a>.
+    But no additional <a href=”https://www.investopedia.com/terms/l/leverage.asp” target=”_blank”>leverage</a>.
 But when you loan money and the underlying asset also has loans it can mean much added risk.
 </p>

 <h2 id="underlyingasset">The Underlying Asset</h2>